EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions:*

-### F14 - sub-hourly observations from all operational land surface stations operated by EUMETNET Members
+### SKIPP F14 - sub-hourly observations from all operational land surface stations operated by EUMETNET Members

 "As a current, or new, data consumer of land surface observations, I want access to sub-hourly observations from all operational land surface stations (approximately 5,000) operated by EUMETNET Members.
 So, I can improve the services (including forecasting of fog and convective events) I provide to my users."